odradev/casper-contract-schema/README.md

 Root of schema is an object with the following properties:
 - `casper_contract_schema_version` - Version of the schema.
 - `toolchain` - Toolchain used to compile the contract.
+- `authors` - List of authors of the contract.
+- `repository` - optional URL of the repository.
+- `homepage` - optional URL of the project homepage.
 - `contract_name` - Name of the contract.
 - `contract_version` - Version of the contract.
 - `types` - List of custom types used in `entry_points` and `events`.
+- `errors` - List of user-defined errors.
 - `entry_points` - List of entry points.
 - `events` - List of events.
 - `call` - Optional section for description of the `call` method. `null` when not